ibm-cloud-docs/app-configuration/ac-integrate-sdk-react.md

 #### Using fallback values with the React Client SDK

 In case of a connection error with the {{site.data.keyword.appconfig_short}}, the SDK relies on the most recently assessed flag values retained in memory.
 However, if no prior values exist in memory, it's advisable for users to establish fallback values within their code, ensuring smooth operation.
-An example showcasing this fallback approach is provided below.
+An example showcasing this fallback approach is provided by the following example.

 ```javascript